gunjank/flac-files-to-mp3/readme.md

 # Flac to MP3

-Convert .flac file(s) to .mp3.
-It converts all `.flac` files under given directory.
+Convert .flac file(s) to .mp3 for a given directory.

 ## Usage